xennygrimmato/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-A collection of some implementations of data structures and algorithms.
+A collection of some implementations of data structures and algorithms, primarily for competitive programming.

 Hello, world!
 This effort is directed towards making a compilation of some interesting data structures and algorithms, for the community to learn, collaborate and refer whenever required.